I-T searches at residences, offices of Telangana Minister Malla Reddy | Politics

 Malla Reddy is the second person in Chief Minister K Chandrasekhar Rao's cabinet against whom searches by the central government agencies were carried out.

-On November 9, Enforcement Directorate officials raided premises linked to Minister Gangula Kamalakar as part of a money laundering probe related to alleged granite scam.
+On November 9, Enforcement Directorate officials raided the premises linked to Minister Gangula Kamalakar as part of a money laundering probe related to the alleged granite scam.

 The ED case of money laundering stems from a CBI FIR that was filed to probe alleged irregularities in granite trade in the state.